ElMassimo/capybara-compose/docs/api/index.md

 Some methods can receive a `:wait` option, which determines how long an interaction will be [retried][async] before failing.
 For the actions that don't, it can still be configured with [`using_wait_time`][using_wait_time].

 ## Class DSL

+The following methods are available at the class scope in any `Capybara::TestHelper` subclass.

 ### **aliases**